How Shingle Weight Affects Roof Performance and Longevity

 What Is Shingle Weight?

-Shingle weight refers to how much a bundle or square (100 square feet) of roofing shingles weighs.
+It refers to how much a bundle or square (100 square feet) of roofing shingles weighs.
 This varies depending on the type of shingle, the material composition, and the brand.
 Heavier shingles typically contain more asphalt or additional layers, while lighter shingles are often thinner or made from different blends.

 Average weights by type: